 Kankakee County Revenue and Jobs

 About the Team

 Illinois Generation LLC

-Illinois Generation LLC is a project-level company that owns the assets related to our wind generation efforts located in Ford and Kankakee Counties known as Heritage Prairie.
+Illinois Generation LLC is a project-level company that owns the assets related to our wind generation efforts located in Kankakee and Livingston Counties known as Heritage Prairie.
 “Heritage” pays homage to the area’s agricultural roots, and Prairie references Illinois, the Prairie State.
 Heritage Prairie is jointly owned by Pattern Development and ConnectGEN.